justinehergenrader/Hello-World/README.md

 Explain here how I would run the program and what files need to be available.

 ## Additional Information
 Add Links or talk about results or how the information is being used.
-This is just to share more.
+Just to share more.

 **BOLD**
 *Italics*